 Mother’s Day 2017 has arrived.
 Pictured is my first mothers day in 2012.
 I figured what better time than now to write about the birth that made me a Momma.
-Obviously, this is long overdue, especially given my love and chosen career path for all things birth.
+This is long overdue, especially given my love and chosen career path for all things birth.
 No excuses here, I guess I have just been neck deep in being a momma.
 Go figure.
 I loved the birth of my first born and even though I was somewhat naïve in the world of birth, I appreciate the innocence I had in a world I have since learned to be unforgivingly complex.
 My experience has helped me in my profession as a doula to relate to other first time moms and know what information could make a difference to a mom who doesn’t know what to take in and what to let slide.
 Here is my story.
 From real start to finish.
 It doesn’t fit the get married, have kids, get pregnant path, but I love it for it’s truth.
 Keeping it real.

 My little bug was not planned but he wasn’t a huge surprise either.
 My now husband and I had been together on and off for about a year and had already discussed our desire to have kids.
 I guess you could say we were both feeling like, “hey, if it happens, it’s meant to be.”
 I remember sitting in my tiny red bathroom peeing on a stick while my now husband was talking to me in the other room.
 It’s funny to think neither of us actually thought I was pregnant after months of unprotected sex, but some vomiting that morning made us feel like we should probably check it out.
 He was still talking when I saw the results on the stick.
 I half smiled and walked over slowly.
 He was surprisingly unsuspecting.
 He knew what I was doing, but I guess you could say he was jaded in many ways.
 The next hour or two were filled with happiness, fear, tears, and shock.
 An amazing and scary feeling where we were both looking for security in the other’s eyes, yet couldn’t escape the feeling of, now what??
 The same day we found out we went on a little day trip, so as you can see below, we were pretty happy.

 The milestones that come to the forefront, however, unfortunately and realistically, were far from me focusing on my pregnancy.
 At five months pregnant my beloved cat was hit by a car and at eight months pregnant I moved out of my first home and into a two-bedroom apartment owned by my now husband’s family member.
 In a story all it’s own, I had sold my first home through a short sale program I had applied and qualified for during the financial crisis and was right in the middle of trying to sell my home.
 I should say however, despite these potentially negative set backs, I was extremely happy, and more happy and excited for the future than anything else.
-I will also never forget the baby shower my family put on for me.
+I will also never forget the baby shower our families put on for us.
 It was not the first time I met my husband’s very large family, but it might have been the second.
 It should have been exciting and wonderful, yet I mostly remember being somewhat terrified.
 That said, I like to look back at this time as the beginning of a lifetime.
 His family has grown to mean everything to me, to a point where my life and my children’s lives are now unimaginable without them.

 By fault of not writing this story earlier neither of us remember anything of the next day except that we watched the series Spartacus (a very relaxing and oxytocin building choice).
 By 4:30pm contractions were manageable but closer together by five minutes, so we headed to the hospital.
 We both thought, it must be time now!
 I remember the car ride being intense but when I arrived at the hospital I was disappointed to find myself at 3-4 cm.
 I still had a long way to go.
 Luckily my favorite midwife was on-call, though it was another, newer midwife, who she placed me with, telling her, “I was a textbook birth, in shape and low risk so would be a great woman to work with.”
 The newer midwife told me about that later with a smile.
 The midwives did encourage us to go home, but I, like so many moms, couldn’t imagine going home only to come back again.
 It was unclear to me what staying at the hospital actually meant and how much longer I had to go.